ogochukwu-ezeogu/Heart-Disease-Risk-2026/README.md

 - Tableau - Data Visualization

 ## Analytical Process
-Data Cleaning & Wrangling --> Data Formatting --> Data Review & De-duplication --> Descriptive Analysis --> Exploraory Analysis --> Epidemiological Analysis.
+Data Cleaning & Wrangling --> Data Formatting --> Data Review & De-duplication --> Descriptive Analysis --> Exploratory Analysis --> Epidemiological Analysis.

 The dataset was accessed via Kaggle and uploaded to Google Sheets for a first preview before ensuring consistency of records.
 All of these were done before uploading the dataset to RStudio.